LeBron James and family forced from home by California wildfire

-SONOMA COUNTY, California - LeBron James and his family have been forced out of their home.
+SONOMA COUNTY, Calif.
+(CNN) - LeBron James and his family have been forced out of their home.

 He's one of thousands who've been forced to evacuate due to California's wildfires.